KevinCarr42/Adding-Machines/README.md

 ### Heatmaps of Model Predictions Adding the Number 0 to 10

+In these plots, the models predict the addition of every number from 0 to 10 to every number from 0 to 10.
+One would expect a grid with values from 0 to 20, and a smooth colour gradient from top left to bottom right.

+For "brevity", only models trained with datasets of 10,000 samples were plotted on heatmaps.
+Additionally, predictions from these models are only shown at three training data accuracies (50%, 90%, and 100%).

 *Figure 3.
 Heatmaps of Predictions - 10,000 Samples of Training Data*
 ![alt text](https://github.com/KevinCarr42/Teaching-A-Machine-To-Add/blob/main/heatmaps_of_predictions.png)

 ### Model Performance vs Training Data Size and Accuracy

+Model performance was assessed as a function of training data sample size and training data accuracy.
+The two metrics used to evaluate the performance of the predictions was number of correct answers (rounded to the nearest integer) and mean squared error (MSE).

+When assessing performance vs training data sample size, only three sample accuracies were shown (50%, 90%, and 100%).

 *Figure 4.
 Model Performance vs Training Data Sample Size*
 ![alt text](https://github.com/KevinCarr42/Teaching-A-Machine-To-Add/blob/main/performance_v_size.png)